-2021 Honda Accord Spied Showing Refreshed Front End Styling
+Next-Gen Honda Civic Spied Hiding All-New Exterior Design

 The raised portion along the lower doors looks bigger, too.

-A Motor1.com reader caught what we believe to be the upcoming refresh for the Honda Accord, during the updated sedan testing near the small town of Salida, Colorado.
+A Motor1.com reader caught what we believe to be the upcoming refresh for the Honda Accord (sorry, Civic) during the updated sedan testing near the small town of Salida, Colorado.
 It's our first look at the revised four-door.

 Starting at the front, there appears to be a significant styling change.
 Where the current Accord has a semi-open grille, the updated model separates the opening into two, distinct sections, at least judging by the location of the camouflage.
 The headlights are still narrow but have a slightly rounder shape.
 Tweaks to the lower fascia are hidden underneath the concealment.

-Gallery: Honda Accord Spy Shots
+Gallery: Next-Gen Honda Civic Spy Shots

 In profile, the raised portion running along the lower part of the doors appears more prominent.
 The spoiler at the tip of the trunk lid seems to be at a steeper angle, too.

-Note: UPDATE: After further examination, we now believe this is the next-generation Honda Civic, not the upcoming refreshed Accord.
-Evidence of this is its relative size in these images, as well as the mounting location of its side mirrors on the door rather than the base of the A-pillar.